chrisidakwo/devdesign-DS-bootcamp-cohort-1/Week 7 -  Data Handling & Visualization/week-7-tasks.md

 ### Dataset Description

-You will be working with two related data files:
+You will be working with two related data files (located in the `data` directory):

 1. `epl_team_data.csv` - Contains team-level statistics including:
 - Match results and standings